-What is ACV in finance and SaaS?
+What's ACV in finance and SaaS?

 Annual Contract Value (ACV) is the average annualized value of all active customer contracts.
 ACV can be described as the average customer ARR, and is often used to describe the size of a contract for a SaaS business.
-Unlike TCV (Total Contract Value), ACV is annualized and standardized across all contracts.

 Total contract value (excluding one-time fees)